pages-themes/minimal/pages/projects.md

 # Projects

 The Disease Maps Community consolidates efforts focused on describing disease mechanisms.
 We aim to progress together through advancing technological solutions, sharing resources and best practices.
 New contributors are very welcome: please propose a new disease map or join one of the existing projects.

-The projects are organised into these categories:
+Projects are organised into the followinng categories:

 &nbsp;&nbsp; [Disease maps for specific diseases](#disease-maps-for-specific-diseases)
 &nbsp;&nbsp; [Cross-disease projects](#cross-disease-projects)